The Networking Support Scheme (NSS) funding opportunity is open

 - Communication on EJP RD website

-Announcement of the funded Networking event will be placed on the EJP RD website (unless it was stated in the Application form that it is a closed Networking event).
+Announcement of the funded Networking event will be placed on this page of the EJP RD website (unless it was stated in the Application form that it is a closed Networking event).

 - Acknowledgement of funding